jnozzi/cocoadev.com/markdown/RecursiveSelectionOfCheckboxesInNSOutlineView.md

 ----

-I had to do something similar to this recently, and was kind of surprised that I couldn't find any delegate methods for General/NSButton to do what I wanted.
+I had to do something similar to this recently, and was kind of surprised that I couldn't find any delegate methods for NSButton to do what I wanted.
-I felt like I was cheating, but I ended up binding an General/IBAction to all of the checkboxes, and every time one was checked, it calculated what the state of the root checkbox should be by hand.
+I felt like I was cheating, but I ended up binding an IBAction to all of the checkboxes, and every time one was checked, it calculated what the state of the root checkbox should be by hand.

 clunky, but it works...
 dhaveconfig